harini-murugesan30/IPL-Visualization-Tableau/README.md

 # IPL-Visualization-Tableau
-Tableau dashboard for the Indian Premier League (IPL) statistics from 2008 to 2017
+Developed an interactive Tableau dashboard for the Indian Premier League (IPL) statistics from 2008 to 2017, providing insights into match outcomes, player performances, and team statistics.
+The dashboard was designed for a news agency to enhance their sports infographics, allowing for customizable filters and interactive exploration of data.
+Key findings included trends in toss decisions, team victories, and standout performances by players like SK Raina and SL Malinga.